bduggan/raku-log-async/README.md

 A custom context object can be used as an argument to add-context.
-This object should have a `generate` method. `generate` will be called to generate context whenever a logging is invoked.
+This object should have a `generate` method. `generate` will be called to generate context whenever a log message is sent.

 For instance:
 ```p6